February 5, 2026

 Faith is so important because it is the means by which we have a relationship with God: “For by grace you have been saved through faith” (Eph 2:8).
 Faith is how we receive the benefits of what Jesus has done for us.
 He lived a life of perfect obedience to God, died to pay the penalty for our sinful rebellion against God, and rose from the dead to defeat sin, death, and the devil.
 By putting our faith in him, we receive forgiveness for our sins and the gift of eternal life.

 So what does faith mean?
 Simply put, faith means relying completely on who Jesus is and what he has done to be made right with God.
-Are you considering a faith-filled call to Christian ministry?
-The programs at Grace Theological Seminary will ensure you grow in your faith on your way to equipping others to do the same.
+For those considering a call to ministry, a seminary education provides the space to deepen that faith while learning how to live it out faithfully.

 Matthew S. Harmon